Luigian/Questions/README.md

 * It uses nltk’s `word_tokenize` function to perform tokenization, and filters out punctuation and stopwords (common words that are unlikely to be useful for querying).
 Punctuation is defined as any character in `string.punctuation`.
 Stopwords are defined as any word in `nltk.corpus.stopwords.words("english")`.

-* If a word appears multiple times in the document, it should also appear multiple times in the returned list (unless it was filtered out).
+* If a word appears multiple times in the document, it also appears multiple times in the returned list (unless it was filtered out).

 ### Calculating the inverse document frecuencies